ExtremeAddons/extreme_pbr_docs/docs/preferences.rst

 .. note::
         With the advent of **file.exapack** we have also made the library files available directly on the sites where you will purchase the addon.
-So a new installation system (Already tested on HDRi Maker, another of our addons) is available by default.
+So a new installation system (Already tested on Extreme PBR, another of our addons) is available by default.
 If you want to change and go back to the classic one, activate this option.

 .. important::